Frinshy/Taskyra/README.md

 - `Assign/Unassign Me` - Assign or unassign yourself to/from the task.
 - `Assign User` - Assign a user to the task using a modal.
 - `Edit Task` - Edit the task name and description using a modal.
+- `Priority` - Change the task priority using a dropdown menu.

 ### Showcase